L-u-k-e/Turing-Machine-Simulator/README.md

 Usage
 ---
+ - When you're writing the assembly, keep in mind that labels are case sensitive, but other instructions are not.
  - Compile the assembly code with assembler.py like: `python assembler.py assembly_file.asm`.
  - This will create a binary (big endian ordering) named `(sys.argv[2]).bin` e.g. `assembly_file.asm.bin`.
  - Pass the binary as the first argument to `simulator.py`.
 The second argument should be the tape file.
 The tape file should be a set of newline delimited character strings that you would like the run the TM solution on.